mattetti/mattetti.github.com.old/source/_posts/2012-11-14-engineers-suck-at-finding-right-jobs.markdown

 are way more interesting and have a real potential to change other people's lives.
 Before, you had to work from one of the big companies to have a chance to do that.
-But now with internet, smart mobile devices everywhere almost any startup (fancy name for small company) can have a huge impact (look at Twitter for instance).
+But now with internet and smart mobile devices everywhere almost any startup (fancy name for small company) can have a huge impact (look at Twitter for instance).
 Finally, being a geek is now cool.
 Movies, cartoons, TV Shows now have